fabianmossberg/using-firebase-with-svaltekit/README.md

 ## Stuff

 Some code borrowed from [SvelteFireTS](https://github.com/jacob-8/sveltefirets).
+Use that library if you want something that is working already.

 ## Todo